SAPhow/SAP.how/_posts/gui-support/when-was-import-of-request.md

 ---
-Creation date: 2018-03-15
-Author: Vasiliy Kharitonov
+title: When was the import of the request?
+categories: gui gui-support
+systems:
+- SAP EWM 9.4
 ---

-# When was the import of the request?

 The time of transferring of the request can be checked in SE01 transaction.